gerow/gotest/README.md

 How to use
 ======

-If you have your gopath setup this is as easy as calling:
+If you have your gopath setup this is as easy as calling this from your terminal:

 ```bash
 go get github.com/gerow/gotest